farre/rrcfg-tools/README.md

 ## Installation

-Download the latest `rrcfg-tools-x.y.z.vsix` from [release](https://github.com/farre/rrcfg-tools/releases/latest) and install extension from file.
-Marketplace submission pending.
+Download the latest `rrcfg-tools-x.y.z.vsix` from [release](https://github.com/farre/rrcfg-tools/releases/latest) and install extension from file or install it directly from the [Marketplace](https://marketplace.visualstudio.com/items?itemName=farrese.rrcfg-tools).

 ## Configuring a project using the extension and start a debug session

 The process of adding [rr](https://rr-project.org/) debugging is streamlined using this extension.
 The steps are as following:

 1. Go to the `Run and Debug` view and create a `launch.json` file if there isn't any.
-Make sure to select the `C++` option.
-This can be a bit awkward, and it helps if you do it when you have a `C++` file in your editor.
 If you already have a `launch.json` you can skip this step.
 2. Go to the `launch.json` file in the `.vscode` directory and add a configuration by pressing `Add Configuration...` or by pressing `Ctrl-Space` while having the cursor in the file.
 Select the configuration `rrcfg configuration for cppdbg`.
 3. In the settings for `rrcfg-tools` add `Workspace` settings for all extension settings. `hostname` and `port` have sane defaults, currently the only valid hostname is 'localhost'. `rrcfg-tools.bin` needs to contain the full path to the binary and `rrcfg-tools.cwd` needs to contain the full path to the directory where the binary resides.
+   1. Optionally configure path to [rr](https://rr-project.org/) if it isn't in `$PATH`.
+   2. Optionally configure how to select traces.
 4. Record something using [rr](https://rr-project.org/)!
 5. Go to the `Run and Debug` view, from the drop down choose `rr`, the press `F5` or `Start Debugging`
+6. Depending on how traces are selected, you will either be prompted to write the path to a trace or select one from a list.
-6. A quick pick drop down will ask for the process to debug.
+7. A quick pick drop down will ask for the process to debug.

 This will start a debug session using [C/C++ extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) while running [rr](https://rr-project.org/) but with [rr](https://rr-project.org/) as debugger.
-The regular UI and short-cuts work as expected, but `Ctrl-F5` and `Ctrl-F10` has been added, as well as commands for `reverse-step` and `reverse-finish`.
+The regular UI and short-cuts work as expected, and the extended UI lets you interact with [rr](https://rr-project.org/) as well as the added [short-cuts](#extension-short-cuts).

 ## Known Issues